HISTORICAL OVERVIEW

 Harborne Lane Bridge, 1922, before the road widening.

-Selly Oak to the right, Harborne to the left,
+Selly Oak to the right, Harborne to the left,with Monk's Dudley (Lapal) Canal boatyard under the bridge on the left.

 (Kindly contributed by Don Hughes)